This article has been checked for horticultural accuracy by Oliver Parsons.

 Advertisement

-There are compact varieties for smaller spaces or containers, double-flowered and bi-coloured choices, and varieties that offer a change of colour as the flowers mature.
+There are also compact varieties that suit smaller spaces or containers, double-flowered and bi-coloured choices, and varieties that offer a change of colour as the flowerheads mature.
 There are even varieties that flower on old and new wood, flowering twice.
-Some have scented flowers, others have beautiful autumn foliage.
+Some have scented flowers, while others have beautiful autumn foliage.
 This means there's a hydrangea for every garden, whether you're looking for a more traditional style for a cottage garden or shrub border, or a more contemporary or urban look.

-Take a look at our comprehensive guide on hydrangea care.
-Learn more about the different types of hydrangea, where and when to plant hydrangeas and how to care for them.
+Read on to learn more about the different types of hydrangea, where and when to plant them, and how to care for them, plus watch out guide to growing hydrangeas, by David Hurrion, above.

 How to grow hydrangeas